List of museums and cultural institutions in Indonesia: Japanese occupation

 During the brief period of Japanese occupation between 1942 and 1945, there was a stimulation on Indonesian culture.
 One of the cultural society established by the colonial Japanese government was the Keimin Bunka Sidosho or KBS in 1943.
 The core policy of the KBS is to promote the cultural unity of the "Greater East Asia".
 Agus Jaya was appointed as head of the arts, Usmar Ismail as head of film and drama, Armijn Pane as head of literature, and Ibu Sud as head of dance and singing.
 The KBS actively held exhibitions and performances in big cities of the Japanese-occupied Dutch East Indies.
 During the three-and-a-half years of Japanese occupation, the Indonesian arts flourish with dozens of art exhibitions, performances, and awards.
-Among local artists member of the KBS were Emiria Sunassa, Henk Ngantung, Agus Djaja Suminta, Kartono Yudokusumo, Dullah, Basuki Resobowo, Sudiardjo, Otto Djaja, Subanto, Abdulsalam, Suyono, Surono, Siauw Tik Kwie, Ong Lian Hong, Tan Sun Tiang, Liwem Wan Gie, Harijadi S, Tan Liep Poen, Sukardi, Affandi and S. Tutur.
+Among local artists member of the KBS were Emiria Sunassa, Henk Ngantung, Agus Djaya, Kartono Yudokusumo, Dullah, Basuki Resobowo, Sudiardjo, Otto Djaya, Subanto, Abdulsalam, Suyono, Surono, Siauw Tik Kwie, Ong Lian Hong, Tan Sun Tiang, Liwem Wan Gie, Harijadi S, Tan Liep Poen, Sukardi, Affandi and S. Tutur.

 Another movement founded by the Japanese government was the People's Power Movement (Poesat Tenaga Rakjat, Poetera) on 9 March 1942.
 Even though Poetera was largely a political organization, the movement had its own cultural division, with native artist Sodjojono appointed as the head of the fine arta and cultural division.